 concepts and decisions when participating in clinical research, eg

 voluntarism, randomisation and placebo control.
 We have also

 improved the information regarding concerns or complaints for

 participants.
 These revisions have been completed with the help of

 We ensure clinical trial participants can easily access information about their rights and the grievance process.
 In the case of any concerns or complaints, this is provided through the national health authorities and patient ombudsman or ethics committees.

 We ensure that participants are compensated for any clinical research-related injury according to domestic law.

 We have regular consultations with healthcare professionals on clinical research design and protocols.
 To ensure that the rights and well-being of trial participants are given priority, all investigators working on our clinical trials are trained in Good Clinical Practice.
 When necessary, we offer such training for doctors, nurses and pharmacists at clinical research sites.

-We are a member of several industry associations, including the European Pharmaceutical Industry Association (EFPIA), the Pharmaceutical Research and Manufacturers of America (PhRMA) and the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA).
-Through these associations, we work with regulatory authorities to improve the requirements for clinical trials conduct, such as the revision of the Declaration of Helsinki.
+We are a member of several industry associations and non-profit organisations, including the European Pharmaceutical Industry Association (EFPIA), the Pharmaceutical Research and Manufacturers of America (PhRMA) and the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) and TransCelerate Biopharma Inc. Through these associations, we work with regulatory authorities to improve the requirements for clinical trials conduct, such as the revision of the Declaration of Helsinki.
 We also engage with patients regarding the design or protocol of a trial to improve our efforts to respect participants’ rights.